 Before your surgery, you’ll need to make preparations for your recovery.
 You’ll also need to schedule time off work or school.
 Most people heal within six weeks, but it can take up to 12 weeks before you feel like yourself again.

-Some people just don’t like the idea of having surgery at all, so they prefer Invisible aligners.
+Some people just don’t like the idea of having surgery at all, so they prefer clear aligners.
 This is because, with aligners, they don’t need to visit the dentist every month; instead, they will just change the aligners at home whenever necessary.

 Also, aligners don’t cause pain because they don’t rub against your gums like traditional braces do when you chew food or brush your teeth.

 While clear aligners are a great option for many patients, they do have some limitations.
-In some cases, they cannot be used to correct a severe vertical and horizontal overbite.
+In some cases, they cannot be used to correct a severe vertical and horizontal dental overbite.
 Some patients may also be unable to wear them due to medical reasons hence will prefer jaw surgery.